jobovy/streamgap-aa/README.md

 ## 3. [galpyModelnonzeroJz.ipynb](py/galpyModelnonzeroJz.ipynb)
 1. We generate an unperturbed stream model using the angle-frequency formalism from Bovy (2014) and Sanders (2014) and modify it slightly to match the simulation (Fig. 16 SBE15)
 2. We compute the angle and frequency kicks along the unperturbed stream track, perturb the stream model and compare to the simulation (Fig. 17 and 18 SBE15).
+This uses the modified stripping distribution from Sec.
+6.1 in the paper, which is implemented in [custom_stripping_df.py](py/custom_stripping_df.py).

 ## AUTHORS

-Jo Bovy - bovy at ias dot edu
+Jo Bovy - bovy at astro dot utoronto dot edu

 Denis Erkal - derkal at ast dot cam dot ac dot uk